 - Interview people

 - Conduct accident reconstructions

-- Investigate claims of fraud and crime scenes
+- Investigate crime scenes and claims of fraud

-Some PIs specialize in one area.
+Some PIs also specialize in a single area.
 For example, some may exclusively do corporate investigations, while others primarily handle background checks within the criminal justice system.